social media influencers

 • Scams and Misleading Products: Some accounts promote products that don’t work or are scams.
 Be skeptical of anyone promising quick, amazing results, especially with health or financial products.

-• Inappropriate Content: You might accidentally stumble upon content that is not age-appropriate or that makes you uncomfortable.
+• Inappropriate Content: You might accidentally stumble upon content that isn’t age-appropriate or that makes you uncomfortable.

 • Privacy Risks: Be cautious of accounts that ask for personal information or try to move a conversation to a private messaging app.
 Scammers and predators often use the image of a popular personality to try and trick followers.